VzqzAlfred/VzqzAlfred/README.md

 You can check my website soon to know more about me. 📚

-I enjoy building with news Frameworks and build interactive prototypes using hardware. 🤓
+I enjoy building with news Frameworks and build interactive prototypes using hardware with Raspberry Pi. 🤓